Datavault-UK/automate-dv-docs/docs/macros.md

 #### Parameters

+!!! note
+    Due to suggestions stating that the ```source``` var in the YAML file was causing confusion.
+We have decided to refactor this into ```source_model``` to reduce confusion and add more clarity to the usage of dbtvault.
+Please see the YAML usage for examples.

 | Parameter     | Description                                         | Type (Single-Source) | Type (Multi-Source) | Required?                                                          |
 | ------------- | --------------------------------------------------- | -------------------- | ------------------- | ------------------------------------------------------------------ |
 | src_pk        | Source primary key column                           | String               | String              | <i class="md-icon" alt="Yes" style="color: green">check_circle</i> |